multiversx/mx-docs/docs/sdk-and-tools/erdjs/writing-and-running-erdjs-snippets.md

 await session.saveBreadcrumb({ name: "someArbitraryData", value: { someValue: 42 } });
 ```

-Then, in a subsequent step, you can load the previously stored contract address and token:
+Then, in a subsequent step, you can load the previously stored contract address, token and arbitrary data:

 ```
 const myLotteryToken = await session.loadToken("lotteryToken");